endorivium/informational-mastery/Obsidian/KP/Coursework/Coursework.md

 	-> give turn over to other player
 	-> unblock player input
 <span style="color:rgb(0, 176, 240)">loop 2 and 3</span>

+### Addendum: I/O
+for go (and the inital base implementation in kotlin) interactions are done via user input and output

+overall, the player should be able to use basic "[Square] to [Square]" notation when moving a chess piece. additionally, the player should be

 # Implementation
 ## Functionality